(Last update: 21.6.2023).

 If you want to teach people a new way of thinking, don't bother trying to teach them.
 Instead, give them a tool, the use of which will lead to new ways of thinking"

 R. Buckminster Fuller

-Bitcoin reintroduced (a much better form of) sound money in a fiat money world.
-Can the same strategy be used to reintroduce sound law in a fiat law world?
+Bitcoin reintroduced sound money in a fiat money world.
+Can the same strategy be used to introduce sound law in a fiat law world?

 If it could, then it would be good news for freedom.

 In the digital world, where the state is weak, freedom is winning: cryptography, Bitcoin, decentralized and/or zero-knowledge applications, open source software, secure and private computing are only some examples of this victory of freedom in the digital world.

 In the physical world, however, where the state is strong, freedom is loosing, badly.
 Lockdowns, medical apartheids and environmental repression based on scientific lies are only the most recent and visible peak of a legal, arbitrary coercion of the state on the individual that, in the long term, under the cover of political correctness, has done nothing but increasing.
 In fact, logically, when the law is the instrument of arbitrary coercive power instead of the non-arbitrary limit to any coercive power (in other words, when it's the instrument to realize the "public good" as interpreted by the political majority of the moment), then legal coercion cannot but increase in the long term (usually taking advantage of crises to make big leaps forward).
 It would be irrational to think otherwise.

 Before we answer the initial question, it is necessary to briefly clarify the meaning that in this work is given to the following terms: Bitcoin strategy, sound money, fiat money, sound law, and fiat law.